deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Good question.
 Besides the Humans, which relationships are gonna actually *matter?”*

-Meeyo was absent, dealing with the summit on the *Rich Plains* out over the ruins of Gorai, but his Champion-In-Stead, Tagro, was a bold one.
+Meeyo was absent, dealing with the summit on the *Rich Plains* out over the ruins of Gorai, but his Champion-in-Stead, Tagro, was a bold one.
 “The Humans are a military ally, My Father, but they’re the least economically developed trading species.
 If the Dominion chose to impose sanctions on us—and we must assume that under Hierarchy influence they absolutely *will* if given a half-decent excuse—it could cripple the reconstruction, set it back by generations.”

 “Again, I don’t hear an answer to my question,” Daar noted.
 His patience was approaching legendary as far as Fiin was concerned.
 A young ‘Back who danced around the direct answers like that would have earned a hefty clawed blow to set him right.
 But the reconstruction was *important* to Daar.
 It was the difference between being the Gao’s savior, rather than their destroyer.
 He wasn’t about to jeopardize it without a very good reason.